Stannislav/code-dojo-soton/2015.04_April/README.md

 Code Dojo, April 2015: battleships
 ----

-These are file for the 'battleship' code.
-See the forked battleship project in my repository
+These are the files for the 'battleship' code.
+(See the forked battleship project in my repository)

 game.py: the game implementation with a bug corrected